cjug/cjug-meeting-intro/sections/speaker.md

-## Our Special Speaker for today
+## Our Special Speakers for today

 <br/>

-### Tyler Van Gorder (Twitter: @tkvangorder)
+### Charlie Hunt (Twitter: @charlesjhunt)
+- Chicago's very own Java Performance Guru!
-- Principal Software Engineer at Moderne Inc - frameworks and tools for automated refactoring
+- Principal Software Engineer at Oracle (from the early days of Java at Sun/JavaSoft)
-- Committer on the OpenRewrite (OSS) project
-- Passionate about building tools for developers productivity
-- Previous work: Lead Software Engineer for a large e-comm company - wrote libraries in Spring, Spring Boot and Spring Cloud
-- You can find Tyler on a basketball cour or hiking with his wife in the mountains around Portland OR
+- Led Performance work at Saleforce and Motorola previously
+- Principal Author of the Java Performance (2011) on Amazon Book Club:
+**“The definitive master class in performance tuning Java applications…if you love all the gory details, this is the book for you.”
+  –James Gosling, creator of the Java Programming Language**

+--section--

+### Stefan Johansson (Twitter: @kstefanj)
+- Principle Member of Technical Staff, HotSpot GC Engineer at Oracle
+- Previously with Oracle/BEA
+- Previous projects include:
+- _JRockit Virtual Edition, a single purpose OS made for running Java_
+- _InfiniBand messaging for Java and Coherence_